 When mineral reserves have been determined and the decision to proceed with development has been approved, exploration and evaluation assets are tested for impairment then reclassified as a component of property, plant and equipment.
 The expenditures related to development and construction are capitalized as construction-in-progress.
 Costs associated with the commissioning of new assets incurred in the period before they are operating in the manner intended by management, are capitalized.
-Development expenditures are net of the proceeds of the sale of metals from ore extracted during the development phase.
+Development expenditures are net of the proceeds of the sale of metals from ore extracted during the development phase (before the assets are operating in the manner intended by management).
 Interest on borrowings related to the construction and development of assets are capitalized as pre-production stripping costs and classified as a component of property, plant and equipment.

-Reserve estimates
+Reserve and resource estimates

 The Company estimates its reserves and mineral resources based on information compiled by Qualified Persons as defined in accordance with Canadian Securities Administrators National Instrument 43-101 (Standards for Disclosure of Mineral Projects).
 Reserves are used when performing impairment assessments on the Company's mineral properties once they have moved from Exploration and Evaluation to Development.
-There are numerous uncertainties inherent in the estimation of mineral reserves, and assumptions that are valid at the time of estimation may change significantly when new information becomes available.
+There are numerous uncertainties inherent in the estimation of mineral reserves and assumptions that are valid at the time of estimation may change significantly when new information becomes available.
 Changes in the forecasted prices of commodities, exchange rates, production costs or recovery rates may change the economic status of reserves and may, ultimately, result in the reserves being revised.